 Through a grant funded by Hennepin County, Richfield is participating in a pilot program that offers free organics recycling to residents.
-Beginning November 15, 2018, residents can recycle their household organic waste at two drop-off sites in the city.
+Residents can recycle their household organic waste at two drop-off sites in the city.

 This pilot program is available through the collaborative efforts of the Recreation Services Department, city council and the city's volunteer citizen organics recycling task force.